paulvu2023/WeatherWhale-App/README.md

 # WeatherWhale-App

-Welcome to WeatherWhale, your go-to weather companion for up-to-date weather information and forecasts everywhere.
 WeatherWhale helps you stay informed about current weather conditions, future forecasts, and more, all in one easy-to-use application.

 [Live App](https://paulvu2023.github.io/WeatherWhale-App/)